softlang/EMFular-core/projects/emfular/src/lib/referencing/referencable/README.md

 - `remove(item, mode = RELAXED)`: removes the item and updates the configured inverse reference.
 - `delete(mode = RELAXED)`: removes every linked item through `remove()`, so inverse references are cleaned up as the list is emptied.
 - `removeFromInverse(item, mode = RELAXED)`: asks every linked child to remove the supplied item from the inverse reference.

-The adjacent specs cover single and list link behavior, including inverse updates and deletion behavior.

 ## Shallow And Derived Container Files